Evanna456/Csharp-Parse-Benchmark/README.md

 ## About Csharp-Parse-Benchmark

-Benchmark for Parse vs TryParse vs Convert from String to Int.
+Benchmark between Parse, TryParse and Convert from String to Int.

 ## Usage